pcon92/banking-application/README.md

 - optional: after transfer show transfer receipt on screen

 BUGS:
-- creating new message when no transfer target selected
 - can go into negative total with transfers
 - long message large overflows